Background

 So when someone is diagnosed or tested and scores 180 or 190, which can happen, definitely can happen with any IQ test, it's a problem because there's no one to compare him with.
 And when there's no one to compare him with, the number is suspect.

-Now, there are other IQ tests, highly matrix tests, for example, highly specific IQ tests, where the result is normatively validated.
+Now, there are other IQ tests, highly, highly matrix tests, for example, highly specific IQ tests, where the result is normatively validated.
 In other words, even 190 or 200 is in a way normatively validated because the engine, the statistical engine at the core of the test is such that all the results are validated, well, at least up to 200 or 210.

 Okay, watch a video.
 I made a video about 12 misconceptions of 12 superstitions in psychology and one of them is IQ tests, which I personally, I think IQ tests are bordering on scam, if you ask me, and they're very misleading because IQ measurements only reflect your analytical capacity, not your synthetic capacity, not your emotional intelligence, nothing else.